Datatab

 If the normal distribution is tested graphically, one looks either at the histogram or even better the QQ plot.

-If you go the histogram route, you plot the normal distribution on the histogram of your data and see if the curve of the normal distribution roughly matches that of the normal distribution curve.
+If you want to check the normal distribution using a histogram, plot the normal distribution on the histogram of your data and check that the distribution curve of the data approximately matches the normal distribution curve.

 Testing normality with histogram

-However, it is better if you use the so-called Quantile Quantile Plot or QQ Plot for short.
-Here, the theoretical quantiles that the data should have if they are perfectly normally distributed and the quantiles of the measured values are compared.
+A better way to do this is to use a quantile-quantile plot, or Q-Q plot for short.
+This compares the theoretical quantiles that the data should have if they were perfectly normal with the quantiles of the measured values.

 Testing normality with QQ-Plot

-If the data is Perfectly Normally Distributed, all points would lie on the line.
-The more the data deviates from the line, the less the data is normally distributed.
+If the data were perfectly normally distributed, all points would lie on the line.
+The further the data deviates from the line, the less normally distributed the data is.

 In addition, DATAtab plots the 95% confidence interval.
-If all or almost all of your data lies within this interval, it is a very strong indication that your data is normally distributed.
-Your data would not be normally distributed if, for example, they form an arc and are far from the line in some areas.
+If all or almost all of the data fall within this interval, this is a very strong indication that the data are normally distributed.
+They are not normally distributed if, for example, they form an arc and are far from the line in some areas.

 Test Normal distribution in DATAtab

-If you test your data with DATAtab for normal distribution, you get the following evaluation, first you get the analytical test procedures clearly arranged in a table, then come the graphical test procedures.
+When you test your data for normal distribution with DATAtab, you get the following evaluation, first the analytical test procedures clearly arranged in a table, then the graphical test procedures.

 Test Normal distribution in DATAtab